 The Public Orator, Professor M.M.M.
 Chan, MA, MPhil, wrote and delivered the following citation:

-Mr Pro-Chancellor, in recognition of his services to the advancement of science and technology, I present Professor Lee Yuan-tseh for the degree of Doctor of Science honoris causa.
+Mr Pro-Chancellor, for his services to the University and its alumni networking, I present Mr Dexter Man Hung-cho for the degree of Doctor of Social Sciences honoris causa.